pari/myDevBkp/README.md

 #### Todo
-Option to dump only tables with out views and triggers and storedprocedures Option to dump data into one file and Views, Triggers and StoredProcedures into seperate files
+Option to dump only tables with out views and triggers and storedprocedures<BR>
+Option to dump data into one file and Views, Triggers and StoredProcedures into seperate files